ablaamim/Piscine-42/Shell/shell00/README.md

 ---

-cat -e => shows all the return to new line
+cat -e => shows all the returned values untill new line

 ---